postgres-plr/plr/userguide.md

 ' LANGUAGE plr STRICT;
 ```

-Literal characters in the body of an R function that is withing the body of a PL/R function
+Literal characters in the body of an R function that is within the body of a PL/R function
-can be writting in double quotes (") or in single quotes (') (both, just like R), except that in PL/R each
+can be written in double quotes (") or in single quotes (') (both, just like R), except that in PL/R each
 single quote is escaped with a preceding single quote(').
-Also, in PostgreSQL functions, a dollar signs may
+Also, in PostgreSQL functions, dollar signs may
 distinquish the beginning and end of a string boundary.
 Some examples follow.

 ```postgresql